rafi075/csugw/communication/README.md

 ## [🗎](./client.py) Client

+Python client that connects to a server using a specified IP address and port.

 ### Requirements

+- `config.txt`

 ### Exmaple Usage

 1. Start the server to begin listening for client connections:

     ```bash
     python3 ./server.py
     ```

 2. Connect a client to the server with `client.py`:

     ```bash
     python3 ./client.py
     ```

 3. Validate client connection:<br>
     ***TODO: ADD IMAGE***

 ### Key Components

 - `send_messages()`

      This function continuously reads user input from the console and sends the input as messages to the server.
 Each message is prefixed with 'SEND:' to indicate to the server that it's a message to be relayed.

 - `receive_messages()`

      This function continuously reads incoming messages from the server and prints them to the console.
 It only prints messages that are prefixed with 'RECEIVE:', which are the ones relayed from the server.

 ## [🗎](./api.py) API Wrapper